Patrick Stewart Goes Where No ‘Star Trek’ Has Gone Before With Rescue Dog & Poop

 — Patrick Stewart (@SirPatStew) March 8, 2017

 Fans couldn’t get enough of Patrick and his foster dog, and Stewart made it clear that he can’t get enough of the love that Ginger has provided.
-Patrick’s wife Sunny Ozellalso shared views of the puppy love affair, reported People.
+Patrick’s wife, Sunny Ozellalso, shared views of the puppy love affair, reported People.

 “So what we have here is a 60 lb. lap dog,” joked Sunny.